 Completing the Square in a Quadratic Expression Worksheets

 Aligned Standard: HSA-SSE.B.3b

-- Missing Parts Step-by-step Lesson- You need to create a square quadratic by adding terms
+- Missing Parts Step-by-step Lesson- You need to create a square quadratic by adding terms that are currently blank.

-- Once again, solve each problem by supplying the lost term.
+- Guided Lesson - Once again, solve each problem by supplying the lost term.

-- Everything on here will give you any idea of the level of patience that you will need to complete these regularly.
+- Guided Lesson Explanation - Everything on here will give you any idea of the level of patience that you will need to complete these regularly.

-- A let drill and kill always helps us get better.
+- Practice Worksheet - A let drill and kill always helps us get better.

-- Match the partial quadratics to their missing pieces.
+- Matching Worksheet - Match the partial quadratics to their missing pieces.

 - Completing the Square Five Worksheet Pack - A very large practice pack for you to work away at.

 It is definitely best to start off slow with this one.